Menu

 Executive Director

-Jennine Smart has worked in the healthcare and public health sector for over 20 years.
+Jennine Smart has worked in the healthcare and public health sector for over 25 years.
 Her experience is rooted in advocacy, social justice and anti-oppressive practices.
 Most recently she served as Equity and Inclusion Portfolio Manager at Health Share of Oregon, where her work included operationalizing equitable and inclusive practices and developing traditional health worker strategies to support workforce diversification, development, retention, and access.

 Jennine holds a Master of Social Work and a Bachelor of Arts in Community Development.
 She is a strong advocate for collaborative, community-driven processes and strives to create inclusive systems that enable communities most impacted by systemic and structural oppression to thrive.
 Jennine believes that community health workers hold an instrumental role in addressing health inequities.
 While currently serving as the Traditional Health Worker (THW) Commission chair, she has been a Commissioner since 2014.
+Laughter, connection, and time with her loved ones keep joy at her center.

 Community Programs